BioIntelligence-Lab/HiddenInPlainSight/README.md

 # Results

-We have provided the detailed results under `results/aim_2/`.
-Inter-group and inter-rate statistical comparisons are provided under `stats/`.
+We have provided the detailed results under [results/aim_2/](./results/aim_2/).
+Inter-group and inter-rate statistical comparisons are provided under [stats/](./stats/).
 The results can be reproduced as follows:

 ```python
 python src/main.py -analyze -test_ds [rsna,cxpt,mimic]
 ```

+Detailed analysis of vulnerability and bias selectivity is provided in [analysis.ipynb](./analysis.ipynb).